backdrop-contrib/portfolio_projects_recipe/README.md

 Portfolio Projects Recipe
 ======================

-This recipe adds a content type and some views to managing and displaying 'services offered' by a digital agency or other organization.
+This recipe adds a content type and some views to managing and displaying portfolio items by a digital agency or other organization.
 This recipe was created as part of the Zeever theme project: https://github.com/stpaultim/zeever/wiki

 This recipe creates